Google Business Profile: How to Claim & Optimize Your Listing for Local SEO in 2025

 I’ve personally seen this impact firsthand.
 When working with a local boutique hotel, we completely revamped their photo strategy—replacing outdated, poorly lit images with professional shots showcasing their renovated rooms, amenities, and spectacular views.
 Within two months, their profile views increased by 156% and website clicks jumped by 92%.

-For an optimized photo strategy:
+For an optimized photo strategy, consider these categories:

 - Cover Photo: Choose a high-quality image that best represents your business.
 This doesn’t always display as your profile’s main image (Google’s algorithm decides that), but it’s still important.